Do we need a guide on how to make almond butter? Absolutely! So many things can impact the result, read texture and flavor.

 - Roast for 1 hour and 50 minutes, stirring halfway through baking.
 After almost 2 hours, the almonds should be golden brown.
-To test if the almonds are evenly roasted, remove one from the oven and let it cool 2-3 minutes.
-Break the almond into two pieces, it should snap and the inside should be golden brown too.
+To test if the almonds are evenly roasted, remove one from the oven and let it cool for 2-3 minutes.
+Break the almond into two pieces, it should snap, and the inside should be golden brown too.

 - Transfer to a clean jar and store at room temperature for a few months.